 When turned Off you can use almost any characters.
 There are still some that are illegal for cross platform use.
-This will be ignored for LTFS tapes as it will take too long.

 Copy linked files and folders

-Links are a way for applications like FCPX to reference files that are in another place on your storage.
+Links are a way for applications like FCPX to reference or link to files that are in another place on your storage.
 When a source with links is indexed LNK will be shown in the file type table.
-If there are linked files in the source then normally YoYotta will create the same links on the destination.
+If there are linked files in the source, then normally YoYotta will create the same links on the destination.
 So the material will not be part of the archive.
 Then when the archive is restored the links will point back to the original material, assuming it is still there.

 Turn on Copy linked files and folders to copy the linked files.
 After turning this on refresh the source and YoYotta will reindex and the size of the source will increase.
 The archive will then be self contained and can be restored without needing the linked material.

+Internally in macOS these links are symlinks.
 Aliases are similar to links, but they are unique to the Finder.
 So YoYotta does not copy them.
 Aliases will not work on other operating systems or LTFS.

 Split image sequences

-Images sequences consist of sequentially numbered frames like DPX or EXR.
+Images sequences consist of sequentially numbered files like DNG, DPX or EXR.
 When copying a folder with a sequence YoYotta will not split up the sequence.
 So if a destination does not have enough space then YoYotta will copy the entire sequence to the next tape or drive listed as a destination.